UniFi Protect - Supported Camera Limits

 Camera Capacity Overview

-UniFi Protect will notify you when you are nearing or exceeding the recommended limit.
+UniFi Protect will notify you when you are exceeding the recommended limit.
 While these are not hard limits, they were designed to ensure your system is capable of providing quality video playback, fast loading times, and most importantly, not missing out on any recordings.

 Exceeding Camera Capacity